Animaxx/A-IOSCodeSnippet/README.md

 # Usage

-Copy and paste all files to Xcode code snippets folder at
+Paste all files to Xcode code snippets folder in:

 `~/Library/Developer/Xcode/UserData/CodeSnippets/`